venkovic/cpp-n-pcf/README.md

 #### Dependencies:

  - g++, FFTW3, Eigen.
+ - Your g++ installation should enable a link to FFTW3 shared libraries with the option -lfftw3.
- - Remark: Download the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header and source files and place them as is in a folder ./Eigen.
+ - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header and source files need to be downloaded and placed as in the current directory.

 #### Installation: